-Contact USDA's Des Moines District office at 1-800-990-9834 for additional information.
+Contact the Minneapolis USDA District office at 612-659-7056 for additional USDA information.

 What are the inspection requirements for meat that is bought or sold at a retail food facility?

 This type of firm is considered a Retail-Exempt Processor.
 These businesses typically buy meat and poultry products from distributors that are supplied by USDA or State Equal-To inspected sources, and then sell the products at retail in their facility.